InstantMCOrg/App/README.md

 # App
-Front-End app for the InstantMinecraft Server system
+Front-End app for the InstantMC Server system